FormidableLabs/victory-native-xl/website/docs/cartesian/bar/bar-group.md

 An optional `number` between 0 and 1 that represents what fraction of the horizontal space between the first and last bars _within a group_ should be "white space".
 Defaults to `0.2`.
 Use `0` for no gap between bars within a group, and values closer to `1` to make bars increasingly narrow.

+### `barWidth`

+The `barWidth` prop takes a number and sets the width of the bar to that number.
+If not provided, the default is determined by a combination of the total available width for the group of bars, the number of bars in the group, and the padding between the bars within the group.

 ### `onBarSizeChange`

 An optional callback of the form: